Dealer Surety Bond: What They Are and Their Importance

 Typically, the kinds of claims filed for a dealer surety involve dealerships with sell use cars.
 Issues such as the sale of a stolen car, warranty issues including failing to honor a written warranty or paying for a purchased warranty, financing fraud, or odometer tampering are a few reasons why a customer would file a claim against the dealer surety.

 There are three factors that will affect how much a auto seller bond will cost.

 The first factor is the amount of your total bond affects costs, meaning that it’s proportional.
 So the larger the total amount is, the larger the portion you will be required to pay.
 The reason for this is the surety company is liable for larger claims which have larger bond amounts.
 This results in the need to charge a higher rate.

 The next factor is your credit history.
 The following is a typical breakdown for percentages based on your personal credit score.

 Good credit scores (700+) will usually pay 1 to 2 percent of the total amount.
 Credit scores that are below 700 will pay between 5 and 10 percent of the total amount.

 The third factor for cost is the history of losses.
 Depending on the state you’re in, or the specific surety you buy, some have posted more losses than others.
 Different types of bonds have different costs.

 So, for example, if a bond you purchase has had very few losses, the surety company will give what is called an instant issue of the bond, because they have confidence in the bond’s performance.
-But, if a bond continues to post large losses, then the surety must charge a higher premium for the bond as a way to absorb those losses.
+But, if a bond continues to post large losses, then the surety must charge a higher premium as a way to absorb those losses.

 It’s important to know how much a bond will cost ahead of time, because based on these three factors, it can be quite costly.
 Remember that in 47 states, you must have one before you are able to receive your distribution license.
 Not having this bond can delay the opening of your car dealership.
 We are the bonding professionals.
 Contact us today for a free dealer surety bond or used car dealer bond quote!